|Kuyt and Van Persie|

 -- I am a big fan of Kevin Strootman, but injuries have kept him from fulfilling his potentials.
 So I almost did not take him.

--- Adri van Tiggelen is the only member of Holland's Euro 1988 selected on this team.
+-- Adri van Tiggelen is the only member of the Euro 1988 team selected on this team.
 Sjaak Troost, John Bosman and Wim Koevermans were born in this province.

 -- Faas Wilkes is the best Dutch player ever before the emerge of Johan Cruyff.
 He was known for his career in Italy's Serie A. He later played in Spain with Valencia.

--- Coen Moulijn is also one of the greatest players from Holland before the emerge of Johan Cruyff.
+-- Coen Moulijn is also one of the greatest players from Netherlands before the emerge of Johan Cruyff.

--- Puck Van Heel was another all-time great with Holland before Johan Cruyff "BC".
+-- Puck Van Heel was another all-time great with Netherlands before Johan Cruyff "BC".

--- I do not have the resource and knowledge to do an Holland "Before Cruyff" All-Time team, but I assumed Faas Wilkes and Coen Moulijn would be my star players.
+-- I do not have the resource and knowledge to do a Dutch team "Before Cruyff" All-Time team, but I assumed Faas Wilkes and Coen Moulijn would be my star players.
 Puck Van Heel came close.

 -- Eleven players were born in Rotterdam.
 It is the second-largest Dutch city after Amsterdam.